Employability

 Focus of Working Group

-Enhancing students’ employability to meet the rapidly evolving needs of learners, society and industry is now a core part of a higher education institution’s curriculum.
+Enhancing students’ employability to meet the rapidly evolving needs of learners, society and industry is now a core part of a higher education institution’s objectives.
 In this context, the collaboration and exchange of experiences within the Employability Working Group of the Coimbra Group (CG) aims to:

-- Increase joint collaborative projects on how career services are organised, deliver their services, and support their universities (professionalisation of career services);
+• Increase joint collaborative projects on how career services are organised, deliver their services, and support their universities (professionalisation of career services);

-Priorities for 2023-2026
+Priorities for 2024-2026

-- Improve the visibility and recognition of the value of careers and employability services in CG universities through publications, seminars, and increased collaboration.
+• Increase awareness of the value and relevance of careers and employability services in CG universities through publications, workshops, and increased collaboration across the CG Working Groups.

 Recent highlights